matdev83/patch-file-mcp-fork/README.md

 - **Comprehensive logging**: File-only logging with configurable verbosity for debugging and audit trails
   - **Enhanced DEBUG logging**: Extremely detailed parameter logging when DEBUG level is enabled
 - Better alternative to the `edit_block` tool from `desktop-commander` for most file editing tasks

+## Why This Fork

+Modern agents frequently fail at char‑precise, in‑place string edits.
+This is especially visible with the Gemini 2.5 family, which is excellent overall but unreliable at exact file mutations when given free‑form instructions.
+After testing multiple edit encodings across models, a structured block‑based approach with explicit SEARCH/REPLACE markers provided the highest cross‑model success rate and dramatically improved edit reliability for Gemini while remaining friendly to other models.

+Because I work extensively in Python, I also found that running automated QA immediately after each successful Python edit catches errors at the moment they are introduced.
+This allows the agent to fix issues while the context window is still focused on the task, reducing round trips and avoiding context pollution that would otherwise include separate tool calls and their outputs.
+Automated QA (Ruff → Black → MyPy) improves quality, shortens feedback loops, and keeps the agent’s context clean.

 ## Latest Developments